caseybreen/caseybreen.com/content/research/index.md

 <!-- Abstract -->
 <div id="homeownership-prediction" class="collapse">
 <br />
-Owning a home has long been touted as a key component of the idealized “American Dream.”
+Owning a home has long been touted as a key component of the idealized "American Dream."
 Homeownership is associated with greater wealth and better health, but the causal impact of homeownership on health remains unclear.
 Using linked complete-count census and Social Security mortality records, we document Black-White disparities in homeownership rates and produce the first U.S.-based estimates of the association between homeownership in early adulthood and longevity.
-We then use a sibling-based identification strategy to estimate the causal effect of homeownership on longevity for cohorts born in the first two decades of the 20th century.
-Our results indicate homeownership has a significant positive impact on longevity, which we estimate at approximately 0.4 years.
+We then use a sibling-based identification strategy to estimate the causal effect of homeownership on longevity for cohorts born in the first two decades of the $20^{th}$ century.
+Our results indicate homeownership has a significant positive impact on longevity, which we estimate at approximately 4 months.
 </div>
 </li>